You Can Make an Impact!

 Can you help with some much-needed items for Simpson Shelter?
 Current urgent needs include:

-• Men's t-shirts - sizes 2XL and 3XL
+- Men’s t-shirts - sizes M, XL, XXL, and XXXL

-• Women's bras - sizes 36, 38, and 40
+- Women's bras - all sizes

-• For the shelter kitchen (new and unopened) - 20 oz containers of sugar/sweetener, napkins, and paper plates
+- For the shelter kitchen (new and unopened): 20 oz containers of sugar/sweetener, napkins, and paper plates

 Simpson is currently accepting ONLY these specific items.
-Donations can be dropped off in the marked bin in the atrium at Messiah on Sundays or during church office hours (Monday-Thursday 9 am-5 pm), or email Lavinia P to schedule a pick-up.
-Lavinia can also answer questions about appropriate items to donate.
+Donations can be purchased from their Amazon Wish List and delivered directly to the shelter, or dropped off in the marked bin in the atrium at Messiah on Sundays or during church office hours (Monday-Thursday 9 am-5 pm).
+For more information on Simpson Shelter, visit simpsonhousing.org.

 Habitat for Humanity Work Days

 Among the many ways to serve our local communities, Messiah Church supports Twin Cities Habitat for Humanity (TCH4H).
 Opportunities exist in several ways but primarily in the construction of housing for eligible applicants.
 No special skills are required to participate on a build, just a willingness to serve!
 Messiah volunteers have been participating in a multiple structure project on Niskanen Circle in Chaska.
 If you would like to help with this build project, visit tchabitat.volunteerhub.com/lp/chaska.
 At this link, you can register as a new volunteer and sign up for upcoming serve dates that fit your schedule.
 (Volunteers must be 16 and up to serve on a build team.)
-If you have questions regarding TCH4H volunteering, contact Marv K. For more information about Twin Cities Habitat for Humanity, visit www.tchabitat.org
+If you have questions regarding TCH4H volunteering, contact Marv K. For more information about Twin Cities Habitat for Humanity, visit www.tchabitat.org.

 Decluttering?
 Donate to the Habitat for Humanity ReStore